Written by Ben Davis, illustrated by Julia Christians

 For their chance to win a copy of the book, we want your child to write a short poem for their pet.
 It doesn’t matter whether the pet is real or imaginary – we just want to hear about their ultra-wonderful adventures!
 Simply comment on the competition post at the top of the Oxford Owl Facebook page with your child’s poem to enter.
 Enter now!

-Look out for top tips for writing a poem for your pet from author Ben Davis – coming soon!
+Scroll down for Ben’s top tips for writing a poem for your pet!

 UK residents only.
 Entry closes at 11.59pm on Sunday 28th July 2019.